 So she fled for her dear life, in her own words.

 Family, relatives and friends were shocked.
 Most told her that she should have hang on a little bit longer.
 That it was too soon to leave.
 Had they even tried counseling?
 Had they tried to resolve her issues differently?
 Had they involved the elders?
 Had she tried prayer and fasting?
 Had she watched ‘War Room’?

 Other sympathetic ones told her that because the man was already abusing her emotionally, he would eventually have turned out to be physically violent.

 What are your thoughts about this woman’s situation?
-If she were your sister, what would you tell her, or advise her?
-You can share your thoughts in the comments section down below.
-If you’ve ever walked out of a marriage and you have a few lessons that you’d like to share with fellow women, you can email me on firstname.lastname@example.org
+If you’ve ever walked out of a marriage and you would like to share your story, email me on firstname.lastname@example.org

 You may also like to see the video below titled: From the Diary of a Divorced Woman – Oops Zippy!